PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ## System Requirements

-To install Mambaconda on Linux you will need a PC that satisfies the following system requirements:
+The PC should match or exceed the following system requirements:

 * Ubuntu 22.10, Fedora 37 or Ubuntu 22.04 LTS/Mint 21
 * 6th Generation Intel i5 Processor or Later